ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-12-aws-migration.md

 - [Import/Export Disk](https://aws.amazon.com/snowball/disk/) - from physical storage shipped to AWS to an encrupted form on S3 bucket, Glacier, or EBS Snapshot; export to s3 encrypted only

-- Database Migration Service - enables migration from lots of different databases to AWS databases and *from* AWS to on-prem
+- Database Migration Service - enables migration from lots of different databases (S3, Kinesis too) to AWS databases and *from* AWS to on-prem; runs on an EC2 instance

+- Schema Conversion Tool - enables heterogeneous database movement

 # Demonstrate ability to design hybrid cloud architectures